By Dave Van Hattum, Advocacy Director

 Bus Rapid Transit (BRT)

 Gateway BRT.
 With Washington County’s approval earlier this month, all communities along the corridor officially have signed off on the Locally Preferred Alternative (LPA) for Gateway.
-The approved LPA, a significant step forward for this transitway, calls for highway BRT and a preferred alignment between downtown Saint Paul and Woodbury along I-94.
+The approved LPA, a significant step forward for this transitway, calls for highway BRT in dedicated lanes and a preferred alignment between downtown Saint Paul and Woodbury on Hudson Road (along I-94).
 Gateway also achieved an important milestone when it was included in the Met.
 Council’s draft Transportation Policy Plan (TPP) this fall.
 The Project Development phase will start soon.

 Orange Line BRT.
 The Orange Line will serve riders along I-35W South from downtown Minneapolis to Burnsville.
 In order to make application to the FTA Small Starts program, the Orange Line recently received a commitment of $2 million from the Met.
 Council and $6 million from the Counties Transit Improvement Board (CTIB) to complete Project Development and Engineering activities.
 Another $2 million from the State will go toward the critical transit station at I-35W and Lake Street.
 The Orange Line is scheduled to open in 2019.